Trevor Gleeson: Early years in Australia (1990–2000)

-In 1990, Gleeson was appointed head coach of the Warrnambool Mermaids and guided the team to the championship in the Country Victorian Invitational Basketball League (CVIBL).
+In 1990, Gleeson was appointed head coach of the Warrnambool Mermaids in the Country Victorian Invitational Basketball League (CVIBL).
+He guided the Mermaids to the CVIBL Division Two championship in his first year.
 In 1992, he made the switch to Warrnambool's men's side, the Seahawks, where he was head coach for two years.
-In 1993, he earned the role of head coach of the Victorian Basketball All Star Team.
-In the mid-1990s, Gleeson moved to the Gold Coast to continue his studies and coach the Griffith University men's basketball program.
+The Seahawks were CVIBL Division One runners-up in 1992.
+In 1993, he served as head coach of the Victorian Basketball All Star Team.

+Following his stint with the Seahawks, Gleeson moved to Gold Coast, Queensland, to study and coach at Griffith University.